 The specific objective is to achieve 25-30% cost reduction for levelized cost of hydrogen compared to the current state-of-the-art by bringing the HyScaling innovations to full implementation and roll-out by 2030.

-A viable supply chain in a growing market
+HyScaling: a viable supply chain in a growing market

 HyScaling lines up the Dutch high-tech industry, creating a viable Dutch supply chain for large-scale electrolyzer production with a flourishing market perspective at home and beyond.
 For instance, the ambition of the European Union is to have 40 gigawatts of installed electrolyzer capacity by 2030 and further increase that towards 2050.
 As a result, the European electrolyzer market could reach an annual turnover of one billion euros by 2030.
 HyScaling aims to capitalize on this market perspective and to offer the Dutch high-tech industry a key position in that market.